minh-v/hackernews-back/README.md

+# Hackernews/Reddit clone
+This project is intended to be a "clone" of hackernews/reddit, implementing some of their features.

+# Tecchnologies
-front end cra + antd
+Front end: cra + antd
-middleware magic
+Middleware: magic + express
-backend node + express + hasura + postgres
-magic link authentication
+Back end: node + hasura + postgres magic link authentication docker container

+# Features
 subscription to query posts for real time updates

-authenticated users can submit posts

 user registration/login, authentication with magic link + jwt token stored in httponly cookie

+authenticated users can submit and delete posts

-upvote, downvote unique user functionality
+posts upvote, downvote functionality

 search bar functionality (url, title)